 6. Active imagination is an ancient practice.
 I once heard a Jungian allergic to Christianity (the same one who deliberately mistranslated his master's doorpost) claim that Jung invented the technique of active imagination.
 Ridiculous.
 Not only was Jung aware of how Ignatius of Loyola perfected that ancient Christian practice, but he gave extended lectures on the subject (which until recently were buried in the Jungian archives because most Jungians did not care).
 Thankfully there is now a study on the subject: Unlikely Companions: C.G.
 Jung on the Spiritual Exercises of Ignatius of Loyola.

 If the best thing ones learns from Jung is how to use active imagination in prayer effectively, it will have been worth the trip.
 John Sanford's Christian guide to the practice is on offer at the end of Healing and Wholeness and The Invisible Partners, and there is extensive guidance in this area from Kelsey's Other Side of Silence as well.
+Though in my experience Johnson's book on the subject (which handles dreams as well) is the most practical (and demanding).
 Get on it folks!

 Through Jung and his followers I was given a new map of reality.
 On this map the resurrection became for me the central event.
 The life and death of Jesus, his birth and ascension and the coming of the Spirit were all part of the Christian drama of which the resurrection was the central act, the keystone that hols to together the whole arch of vital Christianity.
 Without the resurrection there might be a spiritual world and a life after death, but they might also be no better than the world in which we live with its poverty, racial hatred, power-driven egotism, misery, war brutality, systematized torture (of which the cross is one of the more hideous examples), pain agony and despair.
 A spiritual dimension without the resurrction might well be far worse than extinction (18).8.
 Gnosis is not necessarily Gnosticism.
 Was Jung a Gnostic?
 The times that Jung expressly denied that accusation cannot be counted (though someone has tried).
 His Zarathustra lectures show that Jung clearly understood the dangers of body-denial or the elitist inflation to which so many full-blown Gnostics were prone.
 A better understanding though is that Jung used Gnosticism as a conversation partner to stir up trouble in a settled Christian church (so poorly exemplified by his father).
 He managed this not by being a pure Gnostic (if that's even a possibility today), but by following the mediating road of Alchemy instead.